 Compared to lower doses taken infrequently, higher doses of Adderall taken multiple times per day can take longer for the body to process.
 The formulation, such as immediate- or extended-release, can also affect the rate at which the body metabolizes the drug.
+For example, the half life of Adderall 10mg IR (immediate-release) is shorter compared to the half-life of Adderall 10mg ER (extended-release).
 The drug is released into the body more slowly with the extended-release formulation compared to the immediate-release formulation.
 This means that it will generally take longer for the body to clear Adderall XR compared to regular Adderall.

 Body fat and excess body weight can increase the elimination half-life of Adderall, meaning that the body takes more time to process it.
 In addition, people with higher body weights may need higher Adderall doses, which in turn can take longer to process.

 Stimulant medications like Adderall and some non-stimulant medications are primarily metabolized in the liver and excreted through the kidneys.
 Liver and kidney problems can therefore affect how Adderall is removed from the body.
 Those with liver or kidney impairments may have higher concentrations of Adderall in the bloodstream for longer periods of time than those without liver or kidney impairments.